-Azithromycin is sometimes prescribed long term to prevent chest infections if you keep getting them.
-In this case, it's usually taken 3 times a week, often on a Monday, Wednesday and Friday.
+Azithromycin is sometimes prescribed long-term to prevent chest infections if you keep getting them.
+In this case you will usually need to take it 3 times a week, often on a Monday, Wednesday and Friday.

 Azithromycin liquid is available for children and people who find it difficult to swallow tablets.

-If you or your child are taking azithromycin as a liquid, it'll usually be made up for you by your pharmacist.
+If you, or your child, are taking azithromycin as a liquid, your pharmacist will usually make it up for you.
 The medicine will come with a syringe or spoon to help you measure the right amount.
-If you don't have one, ask your pharmacist for one.
-Do not use a kitchen teaspoon as it will not give the right amount.
+If you do not have one, ask your pharmacist for one.
+Do not use a kitchen teaspoon as it will not measure the right amount.

 If you forget to take a dose, take it as soon as you remember, unless it's nearly time for your next one.
-In this case, just leave out the missed dose and take your next dose as normal.
+In this case, just leave out the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If you often forget doses, it may help to set an alarm to remind you.
-You could also ask your pharmacist for other ways to remember your medicine.
+You could also ask your pharmacist for other ways to help you remember to take your medicine.

-Taking an extra dose of azithromycin by accident is unlikely to harm you or your child.
+Taking an extra dose of azithromycin is unlikely to harm you or your child.
 It may, however, increase the chance of temporary side effects, such as feeling or being sick or diarrhoea.